 Length: 1 inch

-These earrings appear in our Ear Candy exhibition video series.
+These earrings appear in our clip on earrings video on our videos page.

 Beautiful craftsmanship and technological wonder unite through the invention of a group of electric novelty jewels.
 Among these rare jewels is a gold and enamel skull stickpin with a hinged jaw and rose-cut diamond eyes.

 This early electrical wonder was invented by the creative French engineer Gustave Trouvé and made in Paris in 1867 by Auguste-Germain Cadet-Picard.
 Trouvé trained as a watchmaker and opened his own workshop in 1863.
 His many inventions included a miniature hermetically sealed battery, patented in 1865, enabling him to create his electric jewels.